 Perform a risk assessment:

 Physical risk areas include any space where people congregate in close proximity which, unfortunately, pretty much covers all workplaces.
-However, it’s also essential you look at other processes and procedures in preparing your workplace to mitigate risk as much as possible – for example, the sharing of office equipment, desks, and chairs.
+However, it’s also essential you look at other processes and procedures in preparing your workplace to mitigate risk as much as possible –for example, shared office equipment, desks, and chairs must be sanitized and cleaned regularly.
+You can read more here about risk assessment and mitigation measures to take..
 Taking measures to maintain physical distancing is vital – as is installing barriers and screens where required.
 You may also want to think about training staff on the risks of contact and avoiding close proximity.

 Limit the number of workers: